 permission, violates international copyright infringement laws.

-Many users, especially in the US, have been take to court or have
+Many users, especially in the US, have been taken to court, or,

 It should be highlighted that file sharing / peer to peer sharing

-programs have a perfectly legel use.
+programs have a perfectly legal use.
 Sharing files which are not

 copyrighted is within the law.
 It is only when copyrighted files

-are uploaded and downloaded, without the express permission of
+are uploaded and downloaded - without the express permission of

-the owner, that the use of such programs becomes illegel.
+the owner - that the use of such programs becomes illegal.